CMakePP/CMaize/docs/src/background/terminology.rst

       A Command Line Interface (CLI) is a mechanism for a user to interact with a program in a traditional terminal environment.

+   DAG
+      A directed acyclic graph (DAG) is, as the name implies, a mathematical graph whose nodes are connected with one-way edges such that there are no loops.
+One of the most common representations for describing control flow/dependency is with a DAG.
+For control flow, nodes represent code units and the directions of the edges represent which code unit calls the other.
+For dependencies, nodes represent objects and the directions of the edges represent which objects a particular object needs.

    DRY
       Short for "Don't Repeat Yourself", the DRY principle stipulates that it is better to introduce an abstraction for getting/setting state than it